diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 In Spark 1.2, the regular cache() method on RDDs also results in a cacheTable().

 You can also cache tables using HiveQL/SQL statements.
-To cache or uncache a table simply run CACHE TABLE tableName or UNCACHE TABLE tableName.
+To cache or uncache a table simply run `CACHE TABLE tableName` or `UNCACHE TABLE tableName`.
 This is most commonly used with command-line clients to the JDBC server.

 ### Loading and Saving Data
-Spark SQL supports a number of structured data sources out of the box, letting you get Row objects from them without any complicated loading process.
-These sources include Hive tables, JSON, and Parquet files. `In addition, if you query these sources using SQL and select only a subset of the fields, Spark SQL can smartly scan only the subset of the data for those fields, instead of scanning all the data like a naive SparkContext.hadoopFile might.`
+Spark SQL supports a number of structured data sources out of the box, letting you get Row objects from them without any complicated loading process. `These sources include Hive tables, JSON, and Parquet files`. `In addition, if you query these sources using SQL and select only a subset of the fields, Spark SQL can smartly scan only the subset of the data for those fields, instead of scanning all the data like a naive SparkContext.hadoopFile might.`

-Apart from these data sources, you can also convert regular RDDs in your program to SchemaRDDs by assigning them a schema.
+`Apart from these data sources, you can also convert regular RDDs in your program to SchemaRDDs by assigning them a schema`.
 This makes it easy to write SQL queries even when your underlying data is Python or Java objects.
-Often, SQL queries are more concise when you’re computing many quantities at once (e.g., if you wanted to compute the average age, max age, and count of distinct user IDs in one pass).
-In addition, you can easily join these RDDs with SchemaRDDs from any other Spark SQL data source.
+Often, SQL queries are more concise when you’re computing many quantities at once (e.g., if you wanted to compute the average age, max age, and count of distinct user IDs in one pass). `In addition, you can easily join these RDDs with SchemaRDDs from any other Spark SQL data source`.

 #### Loading and Saving Data: Apache Hive
 When loading data from Hive, Spark SQL supports any Hive-supported storage formats (SerDes), including text files, RCFiles, ORC, Parquet, Avro, and Protocol Buffers.